culture Culture: a networked conversation series in 2019

 The first season of Networked Culture Conversation culminates with a community event: A Performative Dinner to share key findings and celebrate outcomes as we plan for the future.

-Starting topic: What is the secure urban place for an artist to work from?
+- What is an artist place to work from? in Berlin

 Benefits for participants: